bluedot-io/Pulsar-VMAF/README.md

 <img src="images/xilinx_appstore_access_key.png" width="20%">

 #### Contact us

 Please email <info@blue-dot.io> for us to share the Pulsar-VMAF to you.

+YOU CAN MOVE ON NEXT STEP AFTER GETTING A CONFIRMATION EMAIL.

 ---
-**Note**
+:information_source:
-Pulsar-VMAF is not regitered to Xilinx Appstore yet but in progress.
+Pulsar-VMAF is not regitered to Xilinx Appstore yet but in progress.<br/>
+Until finishing the work, we need to give your account permission to find the product in Xilinx Appstore.

 ---